refinedev/refine/documentation/docs/api-reference/core/components/loading-overtime-indicator.md

 An object that contains the components to render based on the elapsed time.
 The key is the elapsed time in milliseconds.

 If the `elapsedTime` is less than the key, the component only renders the children.
-If the `elapsedTime` is greater than the key, the component renders the component and children based on the key.
+If the `elapsedTime` is greater than the key, the component renders matching component based on key and children.

 ```tsx
 const overtimeComponents = {